 Summary: It happens frequently that a USB flash drive becomes corrupted.
-Before you repair the corrupt USB flash drive, you can recover lost data from this USB drive with iBoysoft Mac Data Recovery and then fix this USB drive by yourself.
+Before you repair the corrupt USB flash drive, you can recover lost data from this USB drive with iBoysoft Data Recovery for Mac and then fix this USB drive by yourself.

 To some extent, the USB flash drive makes it easier to transfer files between different computers because it's portable and removable.
 However, it is possible that your USB flash drive becomes corrupted since you frequently plug it in and out.
 If you remove a USB flash drive from a Mac computer port before it is properly unmounted and ejected, it increases the possibility of a corrupted USB external drive on the Mac.